 Another thing that can take away from the viewing experience in dark rooms is IPS glow, which is an expected drawback of this technology.

 It’s characterized as visible ‘glowing’ around the corners of the screen that’s mostly visible when dark content is displayed in a dark room with a high brightness setting.

 Properly adjusting the brightness or adding some ambient lighting can help alleviate the issue; Also note that IPS glow, just like other defects (backlight bleeding, dead/stuck pixels, etc.) varies across different units of monitors, but in most cases, it’s completely manageable or even negligible.

-Moving on, the Full HD resolution results in a pixel density of 92 PPI (pixels per inch) on the 23.8″ viewable of the screen of the HP X24i.
+Moving on, the Full HD resolution results in a pixel density of 92 PPI (pixels per inch) on the 23.8″ viewable screen of the HP X24i.
 This translates to a decent amount of screen real estate and fairly sharp details and text.

-The picture is noticeably clearer than that of a 27″ monitor with the same resolution and since 1080p is not very demanding on your CPU/GPU, it will allow you to maintain a high frame rate in games with a decent graphics card.
+The picture is noticeably clearer than that of a 27″ monitor with the same resolution and since 1080p is not very demanding on your CPU/GPU, it will allow you to maintain a high frame rate in games with decent graphics card.